Hon Chio Leong

 Hon Chio Leong (梁瀚昭, born 12 September 2001), also known as Charles Leong, is a racing driver from Macau.
 He is the only local driver to win the Macau Grand Prix twice, albeit in Formula 4 machinery.
 He currently competes in Lamborghini Super Trofeo Asia, having previously competed in the FIA Formula 3 European Championship.

-He has participated in his home race six times, winning both the COVID-impacted 2020 edition and 2021 edition for Formula 4 machinery.
+Leong has participated in his home race six times, winning both the COVID-impacted 2020 edition and 2021 edition for Formula 4 machinery.

-Charles Leong prepared for the 2021 Macau Grand Prix by competing as a guest driver in four FIA F4 China Championship races at the Zhuhai International Circuit held from 24 to 25 October.
+Leong prepared for the 2021 Macau Grand Prix by competing as a guest driver in four FIA F4 China Championship races at the Zhuhai International Circuit held from 24 to 25 October.
 Leong won all four races.

 Career

 Formula 4

-Leong tested in a Formula 4 car when he was 13.
+Leong tested in a Formula 4 car when he was thirteen.
 Since then, he has gained a passion for single-seater racing.

+Formula 4 Chinese Championship

 2016

-In 2016, when Leong was 14, he geared up for his first race in Formula 4 by joining the 2016 F4 Chinese Championship with Asia Racing Team.
+In 2016, when Leong was fourteen, he geared up for his first race in Formula 4 by joining the 2016 F4 Chinese Championship with Asia Racing Team.
 Leong entered 2 rounds of the championship.
 At Goldenport Park Circuit, Leong took the pole position in race 1.
-He would finish 4th and 5th in races 1 and 2 respectively, but retired in race 3.
-In the Shanghai International Circuit round, he would finish 3rd, 1st, and 6th in races 1, 2, and 3 respectively, and set the fastest lap in race 2.
-Leong would be illegible to score points as he was under the age of 15.
+He would finish fourth and fifth in races 1 and 2 respectively, but retired in race 3.
+In the Shanghai International Circuit round, he would finish third, first, and sixth in races 1, 2, and 3 respectively, and set the fastest lap in race 2.
+Leong would be illegible to score points as he was under the age of fifteen.
 Leong is the 15th youngest F4 race winner.